miscalculation/maheen-website/content/pages/info.md

       actions:
         justifyContent: flex-start
     text: >
-      With over seven years of experience in the utilities industry, I possess a robust background in data mining, data analysis, and business process improvement.
-I hold a Master of Science in Information with a specialization in Big Data Analytics from the University of Michigan, Ann Arbor, earned in December 2020.
+      With over seven years of experience in the utilities industry, I bring a strong foundation in data mining, data analysis, and business process improvement.
+I hold a Master of Science in Information with a specialization in Big Data Analytics from the University of Michigan, Ann Arbor, which I earned in December 2020.

       Currently based in Detroit, Michigan, I enjoy immersing myself in the